 Mindfulness’s experiential process makes it hard to define.
 Hence, an array of definitions exists to describe this process as mindfulness is more akin to a rainbow than an individual colour.
 Kabat-Zinn (1994) defines mindfulness as the awareness that emerges through;

-Put simply, mindfulness is the cultivation of present moment awareness (metacognition), without judgement, which harnesses our inherent capacity to be aware of what is going on in the mind.
+Put simply, mindfulness is the cultivation of present moment awareness (metacognition), without judgement, which harnesses our inherent capacity to be aware of what is going on in our mind.

 Neuroscience research confirms that mindfulness meditation is shown to alter brain structures and connections in multiple areas of the brain including those associated with, but not limited to, decision-making, attention, self- awareness, empathy and emotional regulation.

-· Improve ability to manage conflict and difficult situations
+· Improves ability to manage conflict and difficult situations.

 Compassion is the capacity to be sensitive to suffering in both ourselves and others, accompanied by the desire to alleviate and prevent it.
 Self-compassion is simply compassion directed inwards.